Sustainable-Fisheries-Wales/lobsterWalesSim/README.md

-# lobsterWalesSim
+### lobsterWalesSim
-Simulation testing of the Welsh lobster stock assessment model
+This repository contains code for a simulation testing framework for the stock assessment model (Stock Synthesis, SS3) of European lobster (*Homarus gammarus*) in Welsh waters.